Insights

 Malta implements three different kinds of tax rates for individual residents based on their marital status, listed below:

-• Taxation rates for Singles: Applies to unmarried individuals.
+• Firstly, taxation rates for Singles: Applies to unmarried individuals.

-• Taxation rates for married couples: Applies to married couples who opt for a joint tax computation.
+• Additionally, taxation rates for married couples: Applies to married couples who opt for a joint tax computation.

-• Taxation rates for couples with children: Applies to individuals or couples earning not more than €3,400 per annum who have a child below the age of 18 years, or 23 years if the child is attending tertiary education.
+• Furthermore, taxation rates for couples with children: Applies to individuals or couples earning not more than €3,400 per annum who have a child below the age of 18 years, or 23 years if the child is attending tertiary education.

 Tax Rates for Residents in Malta